kheesung/Quadcopter-Project/Research Analog.md

 * Decided to use Intel Edison instead of MSP430 since 16 bit is too slow
 * Created repositories in GitHub
 * Discussed on the goals of the quadcopter

+#### Things needed:

+* Need to connect Intel Edison to computer
+* Build connection from the microcontroller to the quadcopter